Hardik-Sankhla/TaskTron/README.md

 "Save Notebook"
 "Open Media Player"
 "Open LinkedIn"
 Sending Emails
-To send an email, the voice command should include "send email".
+To send an email, use the voice command "send email."
 The application will prompt for the recipient's email address, subject, and message.

 Downloading YouTube Videos and Audio
-The application provides routes to download YouTube videos and audio:
+TaskTron provides routes to download YouTube content:

-/download_video
-/download_audio
+/download_video: Download YouTube videos.
+/download_audio: Download YouTube audio.

-Real-time Server Logs
+Real-Time Server Logs
 Server logs and recognized voice commands are displayed in real-time on the web interface.

 Contributing
-If you would like to contribute to this project, please follow these steps:
+If you'd like to contribute to TaskTron, please follow these steps:

-Fork the repository
+Fork the repository.
-Create a new branch (git checkout -b feature-branch) Make your changes
+Create a new branch (git checkout -b feature-branch).
+Make your changes.
-Commit your changes (git commit -am 'Add new feature') Push to the branch (git push origin feature-branch) Create a new Pull Request
+Commit your changes (git commit -am 'Add new feature').
+Push to the branch (git push origin feature-branch).
+Create a new Pull Request.
+csharp
+Copy code

+This is the Markdown code for the updated README file for your TaskTron project.
+You can copy and paste this code into your `README.md` file.